shajra/nix-example/README.md

 referencing by statically compiling in the first place, which means the transitive closure of required derivations in `/nix/store` grows substantially.

-The "strings-replace" hack is to pluck out the web assets from `ekg` into a separate Nix derivation called `ekg-assets`, and to then _carefully_ replace the reference in the statically compiled `example-app` binary.
+Our hack is to pluck out the web assets from `ekg` into a separate Nix derivation called `ekg-assets`, and to then _carefully_ replace the reference in the statically compiled `example-app` binary.
+This is done in the "bundle" module's builder script using the  `replace-literal` tool from `nixpkgs`.

 As mentioned in
 [Gabriel439/haskell-nix#12](https://github.com/Gabriel439/haskell-nix/issues/12)